 Make copies.
 Once your record is complete, download all of the videos and photos to your computer and then burn multiple DVD copies (and/or save to the cloud) and store your discs off premises.

-For free online help: The Insurance Information Institute provides free software (and apps for iPhones and Android devices) that will guide you through creating and updating a visual inventory, put “Create a Home Inventory” in any search engine.
+For free online help: To find software that will guide you through creating and updating a visual inventory, put “Create a Home Inventory” in any search engine.